Citrix Hypervisor Management API extensions

 everyday users.
 For example, you might want to hide certain VMs because

-they are cloned VMs that shouldn’t be used directly by general users in
+they are cloned VMs that are not intended to be used directly by general users in

 In XenCenter, hidden Networks, PIFs, and VMs can be made visible, using the View menu.